ClearSkyTeam/ClearSky/README.md

 Developing/modifying this project is easy.<br>
 We are still rewriting the base to make sure ClearSky has the best developing feel.<br>
 ClearSky is not just for a CLEAN feel for users - it's also for developers!<br>

+## Disclaimer:
+ClearSky was created and modified by rewriting, adding and importing code in cooperation with other forks an spoons, for example:
+- Genisys
+- Steadfast 2
+- Nukkit
+- and more.

 # <a name="SPA"></a>Español
 # Te presentamos: ClearSky-Sunrise ~ Una Bifurcación (o Fork) de [PocketMine](https://github.com/PocketMine/PocketMine-MP) (PHP7)